The Lure of the Wellness Industry

 A Wise Consumer is a Wellness Warrior

-In the pursuit of wellness, remember that simplicity often trumps complexity.
-You don’t need expensive gadgets, exotic superfoods, or energized clothing to meditate, eat healthily, or practice mindfulness.
+In your pursuit of wellness, remember that simplicity often beats complexity.
+You don’t need expensive gadgets, exotic superfoods, or energized clothing to meditate, eat well, or practice mindfulness.

-While there are undoubtedly scams in the wellness industry, there are also many legitimate sources of information and tools for improving your wellbeing.
-Be vigilant, do your research, and trust your instincts.
+While scams exist, many legitimate wellness sources also provide valuable information and tools.
+Stay vigilant, do your research, and trust your instincts.
 If something doesn’t feel right, it probably isn’t.